Table of Contents

 Best value innerspring mattress: Brooklyn Bedding Signature Hybrid

-Brooklyn Bedding Signature Hybrid
+Why the Brooklyn Bedding Signature Hybrid is our pick for best value

 The Brooklyn Bedding Signature Hybrid offers a great blend of value and quality, with good pressure relief and responsiveness at a reasonable price.
 Although this is not a strictly innerspring design, it provided a traditional bouncy innerspring feel during testing, and we love a mattress that comes in multiple firmness options.
 This mattress also comes in a wide variety of sizes, including rare RV sizes.

-Our final verdict on the Brooklyn Bedding Signature Hybrid
+Brooklyn Bedding Signature Hybrid tester insights

 Our Handbook Team’s survey of recent mattress consumers revealed that price was the number one consideration for new mattress shoppers, so the Brooklyn Bedding Signature Hybrid may be a good affordable mattress for budget-conscious shoppers.